acemod/ACE3/docs/wiki/framework/fire-framework.md

 ## 1. Events

 Events are only called on the server.
-Use `cba_fnc_globalEvent` to call.
+Use `CBA_fnc_globalEvent` to call.

 ### 1.1 Adding a new fire source